PetSmart, Please stop allowing your Adoption Partners to condone & perform declawing.

-We, the undersigned, respectfully ask you, PetSmart Charities/Petsmart, to not allow any of your Adoption Partners to condone, promote, and perform declawing on cats.
+We, the undersigned, respectfully ask you, PetSmart Charities/Petsmart, to join all the other big pet stores in America and TAKE A STAND AGAINST THIS CAT CRUELTY and not allow any of your Adoption Partners to condone, promote, and perform declawing on cats.

 Declawing is the amputation of a cat's last toe bone and claw.
 It is mutilating and always harmful to the long-term health and well-being of a cat.